seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 O, whither hast thou led me, Egypt?
 See,
 How I convey my shame out of thine eyes
 By looking back what I have left behind
-’Stroy’d in dishonour.
+'Stroy'd in dishonour.

 **CLEOPATRA**
 O my lord, my lord,
 Forgive my fearful sails!
 I little thought
-You would have follow’d.
+You would have follow'd.

 **MARK ANTONY**
-Egypt, thou knew’st too well
+Egypt, thou knew'st too well
 My heart was to thy rudder tied by the strings,
-And thou shouldst tow me after: o’er my spirit
+And thou shouldst tow me after: o'er my spirit
-Thy full supremacy thou knew’st, and that
+Thy full supremacy thou knew'st, and that
 Thy beck might from the bidding of the gods
 Command me.